 Interactivity is what every digital platform aims at achieving and one way to go about it is by factoring the conversational aspect of digital communication.

-In conclusion, digital recruitment goes beyond embracing change.
-It has much more to do with technology-driven process that bring on board effectiveness and efficiency into hiring processes so that the right fit is found at the end of the day.
+In conclusion, digital recruitment & interviewing online goes beyond embracing change.
+It has much more to do with the technology-driven process that brings on board effectiveness and efficiency into hiring processes so that the right fit is found at the end of the day.
 It equally involves filtering out those who are savvy about these changes and those who aren’t.